Olympics-Swimming-McKeon over the moon after winning first individual gold | Sports-Games

 Rio Olympic champion Penny Oleksiak of Canada was fourth and Sweden's world record holder Sarah Sjostrom fifth.
 McKeon won four medals in Rio, including gold in the 4x100 relay, but came up short in the individual events.

 However, she said she never doubted herself for a minute.
+Later on Friday, McKeon smashed her 50m freestyle heat with an Olympic record of 24.02, ranking her first going into the semi- finals on Saturday.
 "I never started to wonder or lose belief.
 I definitely had belief in myself and that built over the last two years.

-"Incredibly proud of who I am outside of the swimming pool, I am a person first and a swimmer second and sometimes that gets lost."
+"There are many things that have changed.
+I'm incredibly proud of who I am outside of the swimming pool, I am a person first and a swimmer second and sometimes that gets lost," said the triple Olympic relay gold medallist.
+"The constant desire to keep performing and to keep winning.
+It can get all consuming."

 ALSO READ